 Title loans are typically limited 50% of the vehicle’s fair market value.
 This percentage can vary, depending on the lender and the state.

-Regardless, the amount you can borrow is based on the vehicle value.
+Regardless, the amount you can borrow is usually based on the value of your vehicle.
 So getting an idea of your car’s value is an important part of getting a car title loan.
 Vehicle values have risen significantly in the past year, making the max loan amount higher for most borrowers.

 What is my Car worth for a Title Loan?

 Traditional car title loans, or loans from a storefront title lender, simply require a short visit to get the cash you need using the equity in your vehicle.
 These are available in many states and are an option for borrowers that want to visit a lender.

 For these loans, and any title loan for that matter, it is a good idea to determine the value of your vehicle before applying.
 This provides several benefits including: